 In real life, Tove enjoys reading seriously thick fantasy books, exploring the farthest reaches of Tyria in Guild Wars 2, and being bossed around by her cats.
 Tove writes and does all of the art for Midnight Tower.

-Erik Jorgensen is a level 9 war cleric called November Netherwood with a penchant for red clothes and tavern brawls.
+Erik plays a level 9 war cleric called November Netherwood with a penchant for red clothes and tavern brawls.

 In real life (bleh!), Erik reads weird fiction, writes even weirder crime novels, and is led around by an oversized springer spaniel.
 He writes and does the layout for Midnight Tower.

 Apart from taking part in local RPG sessions in their current home of Oxford, UK, Tove and Erik organise yearly marathon RPG weekends with fellow Swedes with whom they’ve played for over 20 years.
 They’d write up some these adventures if they weren’t too bizarre to be believed.*